Poaching

 Poaching chicken breast

 The poaching liquid becomes a light chicken stock you can use for soups or sauces.
+Don't toss it.

 Poaching fish

-Fish is naturally delicate and benefits enormously from poaching.
+Fish is naturally delicate and benefits from poaching.
 The gentle heat cooks it through without drying it out or breaking it apart.

 For shallow poaching: place fish in a buttered pan, add liquid halfway up the fillet, cover, and cook on the stovetop or in a 350°F (175°C) oven.
 The pan liquid becomes the base of a sauce.